Meenakshi is eloquent as she describes the world of her dreams:

 Then, of course, Midnight Masala!

-Now Aiyyaa is one film that tries to convey olfaction.
-If only there was a mechanism in theatres to sprinkle a gorgeous scent every time Suriya made an appearance.
-In absence of such means, Amit Trivedi dishes out a silken background piece.
-Adding personality to Meenakshi’s emotions is Shreya Ghoshal‘s ever-soulful voice.
+Now, Aiyyaa is one film that tries to convey olfaction.
+If only there were a mechanism in theatres to sprinkle a gorgeous scent every time Suriya made an appearance.
+In the absence of such means, Amit Trivedi dishes out a silken background piece.
+Adding personality to Meenakshi’s emotions is Shreya Ghoshal’s ever-soulful voice.
 There aren’t too many songs like Mahek Bhi where a musical piece tries to convey a different sense altogether.
-There are nadaswaram, clarinet, piano, and a voice akin to celesta’s tingle.
+There are nadaswaram, clarinet, piano, and a voice akin to a celesta’s tingle.
 I like, I like.

 More to Aiyyaa and its obsession with fragrances.
 Meenakshi’s heightened sense of smell is obvious to us, oblivious to the ones around her.
 Her detest for the garbage bin at her doorstep meets with zero reciprocation from her family.
-They are so unmindful to it, that you even see her groom’s party pave through it on the day of engagement.
+They are so unmindful of it that you even see her groom’s party pave through it on the day of the engagement.

 Maina is one of a kind.
 And gives the makes the correct kind of statements, sartorially and otherwise.

-When in the mood of watching unreleased films on her pen drive, this is how she decks up.
+When in the mood for watching unreleased films on her pen drive, this is how she decks up.

 When in charge of handling a volley of queued-up students, she plans her attire too.